szilvia-csernus/book-cycle/TESTING.md

 ## Testing Webhooks

+Webhooks are available by Stripe for the developer to listen to events and take actions accordingly.
+I use this functionality to send a confirmation email about the order as well as creating the order itself if there was a network error between the payment and the regular order creation.
+To test that listening to webhooks have been correctly set up, we can use the `Stripe CLI` in our local development environment (VSCode).

-After successful stripe-cli installation and configuration, in VSCode we can run:
+After successful stripe-cli installation and configuration, we can run:

 `stripe listen --forward-to localhost:8000/checkout/wh/`